viking-sudo-rm/draftnet/README.md

 ## How to run

-Our Python implementation of Draftnet requires the [tensorflow](https://www.tensorflow.org/) machine learning library.
+Our Python implementation of draftnet requires the [tensorflow](https://www.tensorflow.org/) machine learning library.
 After you have installed tensorflow, you can run our feed-forward network by running:

 ~~~~
 python train.py --train data/train-17900.json --test data/test-2000.json